indragiek/SNRMusicKit/README.md

 ^2 *Spotify and Rdio have proprietary SDKs and therefore require their own dedicated player classes*

-I'll try to update this section as frequently as possible:

 ### License

 This library is licensed under the [BSD License](http://opensource.org/licenses/bsd-license.php).
 All third party libraries used in the project must be licensed under BSD or a similarly unrestrictive license (ie. MIT is acceptable, GPL or any of its variants are not).
 By making contributions to this project, you are **licensing your own additions under the BSD license as well**.
 Any contributions licensed under anything else will not be accepted into the master repository (but feel free to keep them in your own fork).